microsoft/live-share/docs/reference/connectivity.md

 2. Run a search for `vsls-agent.exe` in under the **IDE\Extensions** sub-folder.

-Unfortunatley you may need to do this step **each time you update VS Live Share.**
+Unfortunately you may need to do this step **each time you update VS Live Share.**

 ## Proxies